SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 Sunset sits down on a pillow in front of a lit fire as she waits for Celestia to return with their hot chocolate.
 She stares blankly into the fire as she takes in its heat.

+Celestia returns to her after a few minutes.
+She sets down a hot chocolate in front of Sunset and one in front of her own pillow.
+"Here you are."

+Sunset looks at Celestia.
+"Thank you."

+Celestia sits down.
+"You're welcome.
+Now, what's on your mind?"

+"Well, I guess to start, I've been homesick.
+I realized that when we hugged."

+"It has been a long time since you were my student, and last time you were here was under strenuous circumstances."

+"Yeah.
+It's nice to be able to relax and have a talk."

+"You're welcome to stay here as long as you like."

+"Thanks.
+I only plan on staying a few days.
+I told my friends I wouldn't be too long."

+"It'll be nice to see you no matter how long you stay."

+Sunset tentatively takes a sip from her drink.
+"My other issues is… I just graduated from high school and ever since then, I've felt lost and like I don't know what I'll do in life.
+It feels like all my friends have some idea of what they want to do, but I don't.
+Do you have any advice for me?"

+"We all feel like that from time to time.
+Let me ask, have you talked with your friends about this?"

+"Well, no. I know I probably should have, but I just didn't want to bring them down."

+"If they're anything like the ponies I know, they wouldn't become sad at this news.
+They would be happy to help, they would think of stuff and do whatever it takes."

+"You are right about that, they are some pretty great friends."

+Celestia takes her first sip of hot chocolate.
+"I know it's not exactly the advice you were looking for, but if you want, we can watch the Hearth's Warming play if you want.
+It might help."

+Sunset looks confused.
+"But, were nowhere near the theater."

+"I sent a unicorn to Ponyville to watch the show, she's using a spell I taught her to send back the play to us here."

+Celestia casts a spell and a magical screen appears in front of them, showing the curtains of the Ponyville theater opening up.
+The play is just now starting.
+Sunset can see the pony versions of all her friends on stage.

+"Sure, it's been a while since I've seen it."

+They both take another drink of their hot cocoa.
+As sunset watches the show, her thought drift to her friends that are the counterparts of the ponies on screen.

+*Celestia is right, these ponies– people would want nothing more than the best for me, to help me.*

+***